 Q. Who may request an MCAS-Alt Score Appeal?

-In mid-June, MCAS-Alt results and PFFs are made available in the school and district Dropbox on the Department's secure portal.
-If, after the review, the school administrator believes a discrepancy exists between the actual evidence included in the student's portfolio and the reported score, the school administrator may request an appeal.
+In mid-June, MCAS-Alt Feedback Forms will be made available in the school's Dropbox on the Department's secure portal.
+If, after the review, the school administrator believes a discrepancy exists between the actual evidence included in the student's MCAS-Alt and the reported score, the school administrator may request an appeal.

 Q. How is a request made for an MCAS-Alt Score Appeal?

 A. The appropriate school official must complete the 2023 MCAS-Alt Score Appeal Form.
 A link will be posted in June to the Department's MCAS-Alt website.
 No student work or other materials should be included with the appeal.

 Q. Which students are eligible to request an MCAS-Alt Score Appeal?

 A. The MCAS-Alt Score Appeal may be filed on behalf of any student for whom an MCAS-Alt was submitted in spring 2023, provided the school has maintained a copy.

 A. Scores in the following rubric areas may be appealed:

 Scores in the following rubric areas may not be appealed since these scores do not affect the student's overall achievement level: